Mariners announce player development and minor league coaching staffs for the 2019 season

 - Coach: Luis Caballero

-- Athletic Trainer: Bladimir Frias
+- Athletic trainer: Bladimir Frias

-- Athletic Trainer: Jorge Rodriguez*
+- Athletic trainer: Jorge Rodriguez*

-- Performance Specialist: George Drullard
+- Performance specialist: George Drullard

-- Performance Specialist: Jose Rosa
+- Performance specialist: Jose Rosa

 * notes new hire for 2019 season